pip-services/pip-services-docs/content/en/node/azure/containers/commandable_azure_function.md

 ### Description

+Important points

-All actions are automatically generated for commands defined in [ICommandable components](../../../commons/commands/icommandable).
+- All actions are automatically generated for commands defined in [ICommandable components](../../../commons/commands/icommandable).
 Each command is exposed as an action defined by "cmd" parameter.

-Container configuration for this Azure Function is stored in *"./config/config.yml"* file.
+- Container configuration for this Azure Function is stored in *"./config/config.yml"* file.
 But this path can be overridden by *CONFIG_PATH* environment variable.

-- Note: This component has been deprecated.
+- **Note**: This component has been deprecated.
 Use Azure [FunctionService](../../services/function_service) instead.

 #### References